3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 The printing price of your design is calculated automatically the moment it is placed online.
 As you modify your object (changing size, using batch control or hollowing feature, etc.) you will note that the price changes automatically.
 The pricing is based on a series of factors, including: total volume, object size, and bounding box - to name a few.

 Your Multijet Fusion PA12 object is estimated to arrive in 5-7 business days.
 Particularly large objects can extend the processing time by 1-2 days on average.
+In addition, polishing can extend the processing time by 1 day.
 The estimated shipping time is also calculated automatically as the object is uploaded.

 Delivery time should be added to processing time and depends on the delivery option you choose.